Towards Nielsen-Thurston classification for surfaces of infinite type: well-tempered homeomorphisms: Characterization of translations

 \end{proof}

-\begin{cor} Let $X$ be a surface possibly with boundary and $f$ a homeomorphism on $X$ such that every curve in $X$ is $f$--wandering and $X$ filled by its curves.
-Let \(D(X)\) be its double and the map induced on it.
+\begin{cor} Let $X$ be a surface possibly with boundary and cut by its curves.
+Let $f$ be a homeomorphism on $X$ such that every curve in $X$ is $f$--wandering and no line in $\partial X$ is wandering.
+Let \(D(X)\) be its double and \(\hat{f}\) the map induced on it.
 Then every curve in \(D(X)\) is $\hat{f}$-wandering. \end{cor}